“You can’t run a society or cope with its problems if people are not held accountable for what they do” (John Leo).

 Conscience.
-We must admit that there are standards that we’re answerable to and have the humility to be guided by those standards.
+We must admit there are standards we’re answerable to and then have the humility to be guided by those standards.

 Commitment.
 We must discipline ourselves to demonstrate integrity.
 That is, we must commit ourselves to doing what’s right and maintain consistency between our principles and our practice.

 Courage.
 We must be willing to accept the consequences of everything we do — and face the firing squad of full justice, if need be.

 Accepting full and frank accountability for our own actions is one of the best things we can do for those around us.
 It’s a gift of great value, and one that’s made all the more valuable by the fact that it’s so rare these days.
 When others know that we can be counted on to do our best, and that when we’ve failed to do what’s right, we’ll spend our time making restitution rather than making excuses, they will find a peace and security in their relationship with us that can’t be found any other way.
 It’s not a complicated matter, really.
 It’s just a bit of basic morality, a fundamental principle of right and wrong.

 “A person may cause evil to others not only by his actions but by his inaction, and in either case he is justly accountable to them for the injury” (John Stuart Mill).